-- 2. A mandated reporter must report to APS, CPS, or the Complaint Resolution Unit (CRU) if they witness any of the following or suspect that any of the following have occurred: - a.
-Abuse, improper use of restraint, neglect, self-neglect, personal or financial exploitation, or abandonment; - b.
-Any physical or sexual assault; - c.
-Physical or sexual abuse, neglect, or exploitation of a child; or - d.
-An act that causes fear of imminent harm. - 3.
-A mandated reporter must report to law enforcement if there is reason to suspect that any of the following has occurred against a DDA client: - a.
+- c.
+Physical or sexual abuse, neglect, or exploitation of a child has occurred; or - d.
+An act has caused fear of imminent harm. - 2.
+Report to law enforcement if there is reason to suspect that any of the following has occurred against a DDA client: - a.
 Sexual assault; - b.
 Physical assault (non-client-to-client); - c.
 Any act that causes fear of imminent harm; or - d.
-Physical assault (client-to-client): Any alleged or suspected physical assault that causes bodily injury requiring more than first aid, or in the event of: - 1) Injuries, such as bruises or scratches, that appear on the back, face, head, neck, chest, breasts, groin, inner thigh, buttock, genital, or anal areas; - 2) Fractures; - 3) Choking attempts; - 4) Patterns of physical assault between the same vulnerable adults or involving the same vulnerable adults; or - 5) Any client-to-client assault, regardless of injury, if requested by the client, the client's legal representative, or family member. - 4.
-A mandated reporter must report to the coroner or medical examiner if there is reason to suspect that the death of a vulnerable adult was caused by abuse, neglect, or abandonment.
-See RCW 74.34.035(5).

-- 5. Report a person certified or licensed through the Department of Health if the person: - a.
-Is the alleged perpetrator in an incident involving suspected abuse, neglect, or exploitation; or - b.
+Physical assault (client-to-client): Any alleged or suspected physical assault that causes bodily injury requiring more than first aid, or in the event of: - 1) Injuries, such as bruises or scratches, that appear on the back, face, head, neck, chest, breasts, groin, inner thigh, buttock, genital, or anal areas; - 2) Fractures; - 3) Choking attempts; - 4) Patterns of physical assault between the same vulnerable adults or involving the same vulnerable adults; or - 5) Any client-to-client assault, regardless of injury, if requested by the client, the client's legal representative, or family member. - 3.
+Report to the coroner or medical examiner if there is reason to suspect that the death of a vulnerable adult was caused by abuse, neglect, or abandonment.
+See RCW 74.34.035(5). - 4.
+Report to the Department of Health (DOH) if an individual with a certification or license through DOH: - a.
+Is the alleged perpetrator in an incident involving suspected abuse, neglect, exploitation; or - b.
 Has some other issue relating to their license or certification.